iewaij/data-analytics-bank-marketing/docs/content/09_decision_tree.md

 ![Spread](../figures/09_01_chart.png)

-In order to prepare the data for the Forest we initially ran it through our standard transformer, explained in the pipeline section of this text.
+In order to prepare the data for the Forest we first run it through our standard transformer, explained in the pipeline section of this text.

 ```python
 tree_transformer = FunctionTransformer(dftransform)
 X_train, y_train, X_test, y_test, *other_sets = split_dataset(bank_mkt, tree_transformer)
 ```

-We then proceeded onto hyperparameter tuning.
+We then procede onto hyperparameter tuning.
 Hyperparameter tuning of the random forest is basically hyperparameter tuning of the individual tree with one prominent differences.
 Namely:

 - **n_estimators:** int, *default=100* ; which basically represents the number of trees in the forest.